AIRMETs Vs. SIGMETS: What’s the Difference?

 By Pilot Institute

-Posted on November 1, 2022 - 6 minute read
+Posted on October 17, 2024 - 6 minute read

-What is the difference between an AIRMET and a SIGMET?
+What Is the Difference Between an Airmet and a Sigmet?

 AIRMET and SIGMET weather advisories are issued to warn pilots of potentially hazardous weather conditions they might encounter while flying.
-AIRMETs consist of turbulence, visibility, and icing-related warnings that are less severe than those in a SIGMET.
-A SIGMET includes thunderstorms, volcanic ash, dust storms, as well as other weather (described below), and is more severe overall.

 While AIRMETs are generally issued for six-hour periods and amended as necessary due to changing weather conditions, SIGMETs are issued as needed.
 They may be valid for a specific area and time.

-What is an AIRMET?
+What Is an AIRMET?

 An AIRMET is a weather advisory for pilots that alerts them to potential hazards in the air.
 The acronym “AIRMET” stands for “Airmen’s Meteorological Information.”